woocart/localizations/UK/products-cosmetics.md

 Price: 14.35

-Olay Regenerist Eye Lifting Serum is specifically designed to treat the the delicate skin around the eye area.
+Olay Regenerist Eye Lifting Serum is specifically designed to treat the delicate skin around the eye area.
 It smoothes fine lines and wrinkles around the eye contour for a lifted appearance.
 Reveal younger looking skin with the fragrance-free, Amino-Peptide-Complex formula that replenishes the skin's moisture barrier to regenerate the skin's surface.

 - Smoothes fine lines and wrinkles around the eyes
 - Hydrates for a lifted eye contour
-- Exfoliates, smoothes and brightens
+- Exfoliates smoothes and brightens
 - Fast-absorbing, fragrance-free formula with Amino-Peptide-Complex

 ### Olay luminous advanced tone perfecting micellar water

 Price: 6

 Effortlessly cleanse, hydrate and brighten the look of your skin tone with Olay Luminous Micellar Water.
-This water based micellar facial cleanser removes makeup and impurities in one step, without harsh scrubbing or drying out skin.
+This water-based micellar facial cleanser removes makeup and impurities in one step, without harsh scrubbing or drying out skin.

 - It’s formulated with rice bran and aloe extract, and gently sweeps away impurities
 - Leaves skin looking brightened, evenly toned and feeling refreshed
 - Hydrates skin with micellar water for a luminous, healthy-looking and youthful glow
-- Lightweight and won’t leave oil residue on skin for a smooth and conditioned complexion
+- Lightweight and won’t leave oily residue on the skin for a smooth and conditioned complexion
-- With a convenient and mess-free pump, this makeup remover is simple to use, requires no rinsing afterwards.
+- With a convenient and mess-free pump, this makeup remover is simple to use, requires no rinsing afterward.

 ### Olay regenerist luminous overnight mask, 130 ml